We are so excited you or a family member wants to become an athlete with Special Olympics Utah!

 These are sports in which we currently offer an invitational tournament.
 A tournament means Special Olympics Utah provides a tournament so athletes can get together and compete.
 Athletes and teams are responsible for securing equipment and training time.

-Five: Return the completed medical form, athlete consent form and concussion form by one of the following ways:
+Six: Return the completed athlete registration form, athlete medical form, athlete consent form and concussion form by one of the following ways:

 (1) email to email@example.com and in the subject line say FORMS FOR NEW ATHLETE.